We are all children of God

 Caregivers often experience fatigue, anger, frustration, isolation and guilt about their feelings.
 If you would like support in your role as caregiver, please contact a staff member.

 The Ossining Micro Fund was created as a safety net to provide small interest-free loans to community members who encounter a one time financial obstacle or unexpected expense.

 If you are one of the many households facing possible foreclosure, the federal government has a number of programs administered through the U.S. Treasury Department and the HUD.
 Click here to read more about these efforts to assist homeowners who are at risk of foreclosure and otherwise struggling with their monthly mortgage payments.

 If you need food, you are not alone.
-The Food Bank for Westchester estimates that 1 out of 5 residents of the county are hungry or at risk of hunger.
+"Feeding Westchester" estimates that 1 out of 5 residents of the county are hungry or at risk of hunger.
 Almost 15,000 different people receive emergency food assistance in Westchester in any given week.